Terms of Business

 We will subsequently conduct research to establish what products are most appropriate for your needs and make these recommendations to you.
 These recommendations will be confirmed in writing as the advice we provided.

-You will also be provided an illustration regarding the product(s) recommended.
+You will also be provided with an illustration regarding the product(s) recommended.

 – No fee is payable for our service in relation to insurance contracts;